 The Company has a history of operating losses and has financed its operations primarily from the receipt of license fees, milestone payments, research and development funding and royalty income from its collaboration partners and from proceeds of sales of its equity securities.
-The Company believes that its cash, cash equivalents and marketable securities of \$21.1 million at December 31, 2015, together with the estimated net proceeds of approximately \$16.4 million from an underwritten public offering of common shares in January 2016, as well as expected cash inflows under existing collaboration agreements, will enable the Company to maintain its current and planned operations (including its two Medidur Phase III clinical trials) into the fourth quarter of calendar year 2017.
+The Company believes that its cash, cash equivalents and marketable securities of \$33.3 million at March 31, 2016, together with expected cash inflows under existing collaboration agreements, will enable the Company to maintain its current and planned operations (including its two Medidur Phase III clinical trials) into the fourth quarter of calendar year 2017.
 This estimate excludes any potential future receipts from the commercialization of ILUVIEN.
-The Company's ability to fund its planned operations beyond then, including completion of clinical development of Medidur, is expected to depend on the amount and timing of cash receipts under the ILUVIEN collaboration agreement, as well as proceeds from any future collaboration or other agreements and/or financing transactions.
+The Company's ability to fund its planned operations beyond then, including completion of clinical development of Medidur, is expected to depend on the amount and timing of any cash receipts under the ILUVIEN collaboration agreement and the proceeds from any future collaboration or other agreements and/or financing transactions.